Skip to content

 Example of a Frameless Kitchen

-In a framed cabinet the frame holds the cabinet box square, and each solid wood cabinet front is screwed to the ones next to them adding considerable strength.
+In framed kitchen cabinet brands the frame holds the cabinet box square, and each solid wood cabinet front is screwed to the ones next to them adding considerable strength.

-Expensive lines will have better drawer options but if the drawers are upgraded to at least a solid wood box and blumotion tracks the longevity of each cabinet line will be very similar whether you are buying inexpensive IKEA or very expensive Poggenpohl cabinetry.
+Expensive lines will have better drawer options but if the drawers are upgraded to at least a solid wood box and blumotion tracks the longevity of each cabinet line will be very similar if the box is 3/4″ thick and particularly when the box is made out of plywood.

 IKEA, Kitchen Craft, Poggenpohl, Merit Kitchens, Pedini, Ultra Craft Cabinetry.
 Design-Craft and most Merillat and Omega styles.
 The majority of the cabinetry coming from Europe and Canada is frameless.

 All of Main Line Kitchen Design’s frameless cabinetry is upgraded to the best construction possible.
-Frameless construction is available in our Bishop, Wellsford and Fabuwood cabinetry lines.
+Frameless construction is available in our CNC, Bishop, Wellsford, Brighton and Fabuwood cabinetry lines.

 With framed cabinetry there are many variations in construction.

-To make framed cabinetry durably you need several construction minimums, or the construction advantages of a framed cabinet are lost.
+To make framed kitchen cabinet brands durable you need several features or the construction advantages of a framed cabinet are lost.
 Cabinet fronts are always 3/4″ solid wood.
 All plywood box construction is far better than having any particle board.
 Cabinet sides, tops and bottoms must be at least 1/2″ thick.
 Base cabinets can have plywood tops or beam construction.
 Drawer tracks should always be upgraded to either Blum’s BlueMotion tracks, or the equivalent and drawer boxes should be solid wood dovetail drawers with a captured plywood bottom.
 Soft close doors are a nice feature as well as full depth shelves.

 Main Line Kitchen Design only sells cabinetry with all these features.
-Our framed cabinetry brands include Cubitac, Fabuwood, Timberlake, Bishop, Brighton and Wellsford.
+Our framed cabinetry brands include Cubitac, Fabuwood, 1951 Cabinetry, Integrity, Bishop, Brighton and Wellsford.

 natural wood kitchen with large island